luiz/vraptor-html-dsl/README.markdown

 Using it
 ========

 1. Put vraptor-html-dsl-1.0.jar in your `WEB-INF/lib` folder.
-You can get a copy from the example project (`example/WebContent/WEB-INF/lib`).
+You can get a copy from the example project (in the folder `example/WebContent/WEB-INF/lib`).
 2. Create a class to represent your page: make it implement the `br.com.caelum.vraptor.html.Page` interface.
 Take a look at IndexPage and ListPage in the example project.
-3. In your controller, request a PageProcessor in the constructor and make the result of your method be the result of the processing of your Page object, like this:
+3. In your controller, request a PageProcessor in the constructor and make the result of your method be the result of the processing of your Page object, like this: `result.use(http()).body(pageProcessor.process(new ListPage(cars)));`
-	`result.use(http()).body(pageProcessor.process(new ListPage(cars)));`

 That's it!